A98Rahman/COSC4P02Project/webapp/README.md

 "node -v" and "npm -v".

-If they are properly installed, your version of node should show up.
+If they are properly installed, your version of node/npm should show up.

 ### Step 2

 Make sure the dependencies are installed

-To install the dependencies, just navigate into the "webapp" directory within the project folder, and run the command
+To install the dependencies, just navigate into this directory within the project folder (in your terminal), and run the command

 "npm install"

-Once the dependencies finish installing, you should see a node_modules folder show up in the webapp folder.
+Once the dependencies finish installing, you should see a node_modules folder show up.

 ### Step 3